IdiotamSpielen/VTT-Project/README.md

 Much like with the library, you can import any and all images you like.
 as maps, tokens or whatever else you might need.
 Obviously, since I cannot access your Computer in programming, once again:
 **these assets are not provided with the Software.**

 ## Disclaimer

-I'm probably in the clear with this, but I'm not taking any chances, we know how Hasbro likes to fuck over its fans.
+I'm *probably* in the clear with this, but I'm not taking any chances.
+Let's be honest, we know how Hasbro likes to fuck over its fans.
 As such:
 You may modify, use and distribte this software however you please.
 I will not provide any support that goes beyond the instructions found in this README and other documentation.
 This software does not come with any entries and is initially not connected to any database.
 You will have to host the database yourself or look for another way to host it.
 I will not host any databases for you nor will I support you in setting up or finding someone to host your own database.
-(As of now Databases are not a
+(As of now Databases are not functional anyway.)
-I do not condone the unlawful distribution of copyrighted materials using this software, nor do I take liability for any consequences you may face by publishing content you created using this software.
+**I do not condone the unlawful distribution of copyrighted materials using this software, nor do I take liability for any consequences you may face by publishing content you created using this software.**